 Clapton is quoted as saying drug and alcohol abuse was an issue for him.
 More common causes for people who suffer this condition include:

-In a career spanning five decades, Clapton has written and performed countless hits, such as Layla, Tears in Heaven, and Sunshine of Your Love.
+Clapton has written and performed countless hits in a career spanning five decades, such as Layla, Tears in Heaven, and Sunshine of Your Love.
 According to the classical music magazine, Scena, peripheral neuropathy accounts for one in five diagnoses among musicians.

-As people age, many are impacted by peripheral neuropathy, which affects their lifestyle.
-Many times the cost of care will affect a person's person's retirement savings since most long-term care costs are not paid for by health insurance or Medicare.
+As people age, many people suffer from peripheral neuropathy, which affects their lifestyle.
+The cost of care will often impact a person's retirement savings since most long-term care costs are not paid for by health insurance or Medicare.

 Health and Aging Problems Will Complicate Retirement